 Without innovations in QD technology, the quantum dot display industry faces a shortage of high-quality materials that could deliver a quantum leap in screen color, brightness, and efficiency.

 Recent groundbreaking advances in the composition and nanotechnology tools for the processing of QDs has led to a new generation of quantum materials called perovskites.
 Perovskite Quantum Dots are more emissive and color pure than those of CdSe and InP; and, notably, their electron-hole pairs are ‘weakly ‘confined (their energies are not as strongly correlated with the nanocrystals’ dimension).
 As a result, the optical properties of perovskite Quantum Dots can withstand minor variations in sizes and compositions better than previous generations of QDs, whose electron-hole pairs are ‘strongly’ confined within the nanocrystals.

 Manufacturers of nanotechnology like Quantum Solutions, a leading developer of third generation QDs, have resolved the long standing issue of scaling up production, without compromising on quality by innovating new processes and compositions that exploit the robust properties of perovskite Quantum Dots.

 The new generation of QD technologies, which are based on perovskites, can be produced in commercially large quantities while still maintaining full control over their emission peak and the narrow emission required for high-quality displays.
 With proper surface “passivation”, they can have luminescence efficiencies close to 100% (almost unheard of in previous compositions).

-For instance, QDot™ SharpGreen perovskite Quantum Dots and the QDs polymer films developed by Quantum Solutions for displays offer highly pure colors with luminescence efficiencies close to 100% — a performance that would not be possible on a commercial scale in other types of QD materials.
+For instance, QDot™ LCD SharpGreen perovskite quantum dot film developed by Quantum Solutions for displays offer highly pure colors with luminescence efficiencies close to 100% — a performance that would not be possible on a commercial scale in other types of QD materials.

 Quantum dot technology is changing the future of displays